Substitutive Arnoux-Rauzy sequences have pure discrete spectrum: Covering properties and annuli

 ($P$ is shown in dark gray, $A$ in light gray and $f$ in white.)
 The pattern $A$ is not an $\LAR$-annulus of $P$, because it is not strongly $\LAR$-covered.
 The strong $\LAR$-covering fails because of the two-face pattern of $A$ shown below in white:

 We can observe that $\Sigma_2 \Sigma_2(A)$ does not satisfy the topological requirements needed to be an $\LAR$-annulus of $\Sigma_2 \Sigma_2(P)$.
-However, if we ``complete'' the faulty pattern \myvcenter{ \,}

-by in $P \cup A$ using the single white face $f$, then $A$ becomes an $\LAR$-annulus of $P$, as well as its image by $\Sigma_2 \Sigma_2$, which also becomes ``completed'' by the faces in white as shown in Equation (\ref{eq:compl}) above. \end{exam}
+However, if we ``complete'' the faulty pattern by in $P \cup A$ using the single white face $f$, then $A$ becomes an $\LAR$-annulus of $P$, as well as its image by $\Sigma_2 \Sigma_2$, which also becomes ``completed'' by the faces in white as shown in Equation (\ref{eq:compl}) above. \end{exam}